 Examines the range of intersections between art-making, scientific knowledge, and “ways of knowing” in the Early Modern era (c.
 1500-1800) through themes and case studies.
 Introduces the principles, basic methods, and terminology of art historical analysis.
 Explores the role and exchange of visual communication between artists and thinkers within the social, cultural, religious, economic, political, and material contexts that influenced changing perceptions of, and responses to, an expanding world and new knowledge.
 (ART)

 This course surveys the principal developments in paintings created in Flanders (today’s Belgium) and the Low Countries between 1400 and 1650.
 It aims to provide students with an understanding of fundamental artistic characteristics of Flemish and Dutch art from the Renaissance to the Baroque period, as well as the socioeconomic, cultural, material, and intellectual contexts in which artworks were produced, consumed, and circulated.
 The course draws upon the canonical works of such artists as Van Eyck, Bruegel, Rubens, Rembrandt, and Vermeer.
 (ART)

-ART 250 Drawing and Painting: Fundamental Practices (4)
+ART 250 Drawing Traditional and Digital Approaches (4)